 Bucking waste is defined as any piece less than 3 m in length (originating from a log at least 3 m in length) that has been cut at the large end or at both ends.
-It has been cut too short to be of any use through improper or careless bucking practices.

 A piece cut at the small end (top) and broken at the large end (butt) is considered unavoidable breakage (not recorded) in the dispersed sub-population but is measured and recorded as bucking waste in accumulation sub-populations.
-However, if the logging system was inappropriate or there was excessive breakage in the dispersed sub-population then all pieces cut at the small end (top) and broken at the large end (butt) should be recorded as avoidable breakage.
+However, if the logging system was inappropriate or there was excessive breakage in the dispersed subpopulation then all pieces cut at the small end (top) and broken at the large end (butt) should be recorded as avoidable breakage.